nishan-iicm/Covid19-notification/README.md

 # Covid19-notification

-This application will automatically notify users of the current update of the COVID-19 cases.
+In this epidemic situation I found most of us waste our precious time in seeing updates of COVD-19.To overcome this problem I have written a python program that will automatically notify  the updates of COVID-19,in reqular interval of time period.